Glaucoma

 Prevention

-These steps may help detect and manage glaucoma in its early stages.
+These steps may help find and manage glaucoma in its early stages.
 That may help to prevent vision loss or slow its progress.

-• Get regular eye examinations.
-Regular comprehensive eye exams can help detect glaucoma in its early stages, before significant damage occurs.
+Get regular eye exams.
+Regular eye exams can help find glaucoma in its early stages, before a lot of damage occurs.
 As a general rule, the American Academy of Ophthalmology recommends a comprehensive eye exam every 5 to 10 years if you're under 40 years old; every 2 to 4 years if you're 40 to 54 years old; every 1 to 3 years if you're 55 to 64 years old; and every 1 to 2 years if you're older than 65.

-If you're at risk of glaucoma, you'll need more frequent screening.
-Ask your health care provider to recommend the right screening schedule for you.
+If you're at risk of glaucoma, you'll need screening more often.
+Ask a healthcare professional to recommend the right screening schedule for you.

-• Take prescribed eye drops regularly.
-Glaucoma eye drops can significantly reduce the risk that high eye pressure will progress to glaucoma.
-Use eye drops as prescribed by your health care provider even if you have no symptoms.
+- Take prescribed eye drops regularly.
+Glaucoma eye drops can greatly reduce the risk that high eye pressure will progress to glaucoma.
+Use eye drops as prescribed by a healthcare professional even if you have no symptoms.

 Diagnosis

-Your health care provider will review your medical history and conduct a comprehensive eye examination.
-Your provider may perform several tests, including:
+An eye care professional will review your medical history and do a comprehensive eye exam.
+Several tests may be done, including:

-• Testing for optic nerve damage with a dilated eye examination and imaging tests
+- Testing for optic nerve damage with a dilated eye exam and imaging tests.

 Treatment

 The damage caused by glaucoma can't be reversed.
-But treatment and regular checkups can help slow or prevent vision loss, especially if you catch the disease in its early stages.
+But treatment and regular checkups can help slow or prevent vision loss, especially if the disease is found in its early stages.

 Glaucoma treatment often starts with prescription eye drops.
-Some may decrease eye pressure by improving how fluid drains from your eye.
-Others decrease the amount of fluid your eye makes.
-Depending on how low your eye pressure needs to be, you may be prescribed more than one eye drop.
+Some may decrease eye pressure by improving how fluid drains from the eye.
+Others decrease the amount of fluid the eye makes.
+Depending on how low the eye pressure needs to be, more than one eye drop may be prescribed.

 Prescription eye drop medicines include:

-• Prostaglandins.
-These increase the outflow of the fluid in your eye, helping to reduce eye pressure.
+Prostaglandins.
+These increase the outflow of the fluid in the eye, helping to reduce eye pressure.
 Medicines in this category include latanoprost (Xalatan), travoprost (Travatan Z), tafluprost (Zioptan), bimatoprost (Lumigan) and latanoprostene bunod (Vyzulta).

-• Beta blockers.
-These reduce the production of fluid in your eye, helping to lower eye pressure.
+Beta blockers.
+These reduce the production of fluid in the eye, helping to lower eye pressure.
 Examples include timolol (Betimol, Istalol, Timoptic) and betaxolol (Betoptic S).

 Possible side effects include difficulty breathing, slowed heart rate, lower blood pressure, impotence and fatigue.
-This class of drug can be prescribed for once- or twice-daily use depending on your condition.
+This class of medicine can be prescribed for once- or twice-daily use depending on your condition.

-• Alpha-adrenergic agonists.
-These reduce the production of the fluid that flows throughout the inside of your eye.
-They also increase the outflow of fluid in your eye.
+Alpha-adrenergic agonists.
+These reduce the production of the fluid that flows throughout the inside of the eye.
+They also increase the outflow of fluid in the eye.
 Examples include apraclonidine (Iopidine) and brimonidine (Alphagan P, Qoliana).

-Possible side effects include irregular heart rate, high blood pressure, fatigue, red, itchy or swollen eyes, and dry mouth.
-This class of drug is usually prescribed for twice-daily use but sometimes can be prescribed for use three times a day.
+Possible side effects include irregular heart rate; high blood pressure; fatigue; red, itchy or swollen eyes; and dry mouth.
+This class of medicine is usually prescribed for twice-daily use but sometimes can be prescribed for use three times a day.

-• Carbonic anhydrase inhibitors.
-These medicines reduce the production of fluid in your eye.
+- Carbonic anhydrase inhibitors.
+These medicines reduce the production of fluid in the eye.
 Examples include dorzolamide and brinzolamide (Azopt).
 Possible side effects include a metallic taste, frequent urination, and tingling in the fingers and toes.
-This class of drug is usually prescribed for twice-daily use but sometimes can be prescribed for use three times a day.
+This class of medicine is usually prescribed for twice-daily use but sometimes can be prescribed for use three times a day.

-• Miotic or cholinergic agents.
-These increase the outflow of fluid from your eye.
+- Miotic or cholinergic agents.
+These increase the outflow of fluid from the eye.
 An example is pilocarpine (Isopto Carpine).
-Side effects include headache, eye ache, smaller pupils, possible blurred or dim vision, and nearsightedness.
+Side effects include headache, eye pain, smaller pupils, possible blurred or dim vision, and nearsightedness.
 This class of medicine is usually prescribed to be used up to four times a day.
 Because of potential side effects and the need for frequent daily use, these medicines are not prescribed very often anymore.

-You may have been prescribed multiple eye drops or need to use artificial tears.
+You may be prescribed multiple eye drops or need to use artificial tears.
 Make sure you wait at least five minutes in between using different drops.

-Eye drops alone may not bring your eye pressure down to the desired level.
-So your eye doctor may also prescribe oral medicine.
+Eye drops alone may not bring eye pressure down to the desired level.
+So an eye doctor also may prescribe oral medicine.
 This medicine is usually a carbonic anhydrase inhibitor.
 Possible side effects include frequent urination, tingling in the fingers and toes, depression, stomach upset, and kidney stones.

 Surgery and other therapies